Nexus (Australian magazine): History

 The magazine was first formed in 1986 by Ramses H. Ayana as a quarterly publication covering human rights, the environment, alternative health, women's rights, New Age, Free Energy, alternative science and the paranormal.
 Co-founder of the magazine was Jenni Elf and both founders had previously worked on the independent Australian magazine Maggie's Farm.
 Nexus was purchased by Duncan Roads in 1990, continuing a long tradition of keeping alternative publications alive in Australia.
 Following the handover, the topics covered by Nexus were changed and it moved to a bi-monthly publication schedule.

-Criticism
+Conspiracy theories

-The magazine promotes far-right conspiracy theories and propaganda that is especially in line with American militias and their worldviews.
+In 1998, academic Michael Barkun wrote that "Recent issues of Nexus provide a collage of stigmatized knowledge claims, ranging from the health risks of fluoridated water, unleaded gasoline, and pasteurized milk, to "forbidden archaeology", Great Pyramid channeling, and UFO encounters.
+Threaded through this mélange of New Age and occult themes, however, are persistent political motifs".
+Barkun notes that Nexus's claimed goal "is the day when all people of all races and colours can live together in total trust and respect, on a planet that is clean, abundant, and healthy", but that this goal "seems constantly shadowed by malevolent forces" including the World Trade Organization, which is presented as a possible part of a sinister New World Order.
+Barkun observes that Nexus repeated conspiracy claims of right-wing American publications about the Oklahoma City bombing and that the magazine featured prominently in an article in the New Statesman titled "New-Age Nazism", which characterised it as "a propaganda journal for the ideas and conspiracy theories of the US militias".
+The New Statesman article's authors suggested that Nexus was originally a green, alternative magazine with an orientation that was liberal and multicultural but that it had become a publication of the far-right under editor Duncan Roads.

 Publication

 The magazine's headquarters are in Maleny, Queensland, Australia.
 It is published in Australia, New Zealand, the US, the UK, France, Italy, Germany, Poland, Greece, Serbia, Croatia, Romania, and Russia.
 Nexus has also been translated in Swedish, Korean and Japanese.

 In the US and in Italy, the magazine is published as Nexus New Times.
 In Greece, the magazine was first published as Nexus and, following a period of inactivity, as New Times Nexus.
 The Polish edition is published as Nexus.
 Nowe Czasy (Nexus.
-New Times.), A Swedish edition was published between 1998 and 2000 with the title NEXUS Nya Tider.
+New Times).
+A Swedish edition was published between 1998 and 2000 with the title NEXUS Nya Tider.